Why Explaining Religion Is Not Sufficient to Explain Away Religion

 How to Cite

-Sivanesanathan, A. V., & Liu, E. K.-L. (2021).
-Why Explaining Religion Is Not Sufficient to Explain Away Religion: An argumentative exploration of the leading evolutionary explanatory accounts of religion to demonstrate the inability of science to explain away religious belief.
+Sivanesanathan, V. (2021).
+Why Explaining Religion Is Not Sufficient to Explain Away Religion: Edited by Ko-Lun Liu.
 The Oracle, (15), 50–61.
 Retrieved from https://oracle.journals.yorku.ca/index.php/default/article/view/12

 Issue